 SemVer Is Not About You

-A popular genre of articles for the past few year has been a “SemVer Critique”, pointing out various things that are wrong with SemVer itself, or with the way SemVer is being applied, and, customary, suggesting an alternative versioning scheme.
+A popular genre of articles for the past few year has been a “SemVer Critique”, pointing out various things that are wrong with SemVer itself, or with the way SemVer is being applied, and, customarily, suggesting an alternative versioning scheme.
 Usually, the focus is either on how SemVer ought to be used, by library authors (nitpicking the definition of a breaking change), or on how SemVer is (not) useful for a library consumer (nitpicking the definition of a breaking change).

 I think these are valid lenses to study SemVer through, but not the most useful.
 This article suggest an alternative framing: SemVer is not about you.